How Much Does Bathtub Refinishing Cost?

 Doing a face-lift on a full bathroom can be a reasonably inexpensive process with some careful shopping.
-A new sink, faucet, vanity, light fixture, and toilet can all be obtained and installed without breaking the bank.
+A new sink, faucet, vanity, light fixture, and toilet can all be purchased and installed without breaking the bank.
 But what about the tub?
-Over years of daily use, hard water, and scrubbing, bathtubs can get scratched, scuffed, and lose their shine.
+Over years of daily use, hard water, and scrubbing, bathtubs can get scratched or scuffed and lose their shine.
 Replacing a bathtub, especially if it’s an older cast-iron tub, requires extensive demolition of the floor and surrounding walls, and it sometimes means the tub needs to be broken up before being removed to a dumpster.
 Often the demolition means the walls need to be rebuilt and retiled, the floor needs to be replaced, and sometimes even the supporting studs underneath the tub need repair or replacement.
 In other words, a quick bathroom face-lift can quickly turn into a full-scale remodel that wasn’t in the plan or the budget.
 The purchase, delivery, and installation of a new tub are expensive as well.

-Older tubs, especially sturdy cast-iron ones, are able to be refinished.
+Older tubs—especially sturdy cast-iron ones—are able to be refinished.
 Essentially, the tub is either lined or repaired, reglazed, and sealed to look like new.
 While a refinish won’t necessarily last as long as the factory finish on a brand-new bathtub, it’s considerably less expensive than a replacement.
-According to Angi and HomeAdvisor, bathtub refinishing generally costs between $335 and $628, with an average cost of $480.
-Refinishing can make the bathtub beautiful, sanitary, and safe until a full-scale rebuild of the bathroom is in the cards, so it’s an option homeowners may think worth checking out before committing to a bathtub replacement.
-There are a number of considerations that go into determining bathtub refinishing cost, so learning about the options before making a decision can be helpful to homeowners in controlling their budget.
+According to Angi and HomeAdvisor, bathtub refinishing generally costs between $335 and $628, with an average cost of $481.
+Refinishing can make the bathtub beautiful, sanitary, and safe until a full-scale rebuild of the bathroom is in the cards, so it’s an option homeowners may think is worth checking out before committing to a bathtub replacement.
+There are a number of considerations that go into determining bathtub refinishing costs, so learning about the options before making a decision can be helpful to homeowners trying to stick to a budget.

 Factors in Calculating Bathtub Refinishing Cost